huz4f/huz4f/content/Blogs/choice.md

 #### It fades.
 The shine dulls.
 And you're left wondering: *Was that it?*

 Looking into my personal life, \
-I cann’t say I’ve ever been a nihilist. \
+I cannot say I’ve been a nihilist. \
-I didn’t suffer from clinical anhedonia.
+I didn’t suffer from clinical anhedonia. \
 But I’ve always hovered somewhere in between \
  **not quite empty, but never quite full.**

 #### It’s the summer of ‘25.